phpsgi/phpsgi/SPEC.md

 The environment array is derived from `$_SERVER` since it's supported by all current SAPI servers.

-To create an environment array from PHP's super global arrays:
+To create an environment array from PHP's super global arrays (for SAPI servers):

 ```php
 $environment = array_merge($_SERVER, [